PaulWheatcroft/theCocktailShaker/README.md

 Using the targeted personas, the following list of user stories have been identified to fulfil their needs.

 - As a person with some ingredients in my drinks cabinet I can search for a cocktail to make based on a specific search using one or two ingredients
-- As a person with some ingredients in my drinks cabinet if I don't want to make the cocktail I see I would like to find another using the same criteria
+- As a person with some ingredients in my drinks cabinet if I don't want to make the cocktail I see first, via an image, I would like to find another using the same criteria
 - As a person with some ingredients in my drinks cabinet if I find a drink I like I would like to find out how to make the cocktail
 - As a person with some ingredients in my drinks cabinet if I find a drink I really like I would like to email the instructions to myself
 - As a person with some ingredients in my drinks cabinet if I don't find anything I would like to refine my choice and search again